-Net Earned Premium neither vary greatly by year nor by line of business.
-The highest Net Earned Premium is for Bupa Arabia in both the years followed by Tawuniya, while the lowest being for Al Rajhi.
+Net Earned Premium neither vary greatly by year for the companies under consideration.
+The highest Net Earned Premium is for Bupa Arabia in both the years followed by Tawuniya, while Al Jazira had the lowest Net Earned Premium in 2020 Q2 and Al Ahli Takaful has the lowest NWP in 2021 Q2.